Managed Risk Program: Measure and Engage

 - Co-managed service.
 Client will be provided tenant access to an eSentire-managed scan-management and reporting platform portal.
 Client may direct their own scans and access reporting independent of eSentire and during this process shall not interfere or otherwise modify agreed scanning policies and scan frequencies as defined by eSentire.
 Client shall not otherwise interact with the provided tenant access in a manner that adversely affects the delivery of the MVS or any other eSentire-provided Client services with without prior written consent by eSentire.

 - Quarterly PCI Attestations.
-Client may request that eSentire submits external scan results to the approved scanning vendor for PCI-ASV attestation.
-Such scanning shall be performed once per calendar quarter, provided it is Client’s sole responsibility to request that scan results are submitted for ASV certification as needed.
-For the avoidance of doubt, PCI attestations are not included in MVS and additional fees will apply andthe Quarterly PCI Attestations shall only be provided in connection to the Managed Vulnerability Service.
+Client may request that eSentire submits external PCI scan results to the approved scanning vendor for PCI-ASV attestation.
+Such scanning shall be performed a minimum of once per calendar quarter, provided it is Client's sole responsibility to request that scan results are submitted for ASV certification as needed and all required information is provided.
+It is the client's responsibility to complete a Self-Assessment Questionnaire (SAQ) and assess what level of PCI compliance is required, as well as to provide a complete and accurate scope of assets.
+The MVS PCI add-on relates to PCI DSS 11.2.2.
+For the avoidance of doubt, external PCI scans and Attestations of Scan Compliance are not included in the standard MVS offering and additional fees will apply.
+Quarterly PCI Attestations shall only be provided in connection to the Managed Vulnerability Service.

 Sensors. eSentire may provide at least one physical or virtual security appliance (a “Sensor”) as specified on the applicable Order Form and to the extent required to provide to Client the MVS .